nickeax/simple-framework/README.md

  - Use custom HTML Data attributes
  - Learn where Typescript is different to ES5/6
  - Design for resuablity and scalability

+## What Does it Do?
+## How Was it Designed?
+## How Does it Work?
+## Is it 'Useful'?
 ## The Modules
 ### Logger.ts
 I find it helpful to expand upon the features of console.log and console.table when working with a new project.
 Also, I was unable to get a suitable testing setup running in the initial stages, as I was learning a lot about **TypeScript** and **Parcel** at the same time as creating the project.
 The **Logger** module is a simple way to gather values to print later or immediately, but its true purpose is to show the beginnings of a useful logger module.

 ### Utils.ts
 This collection of *static* methods provides common processing relating to the DOM.
+It may also be instantiatied as a singleton, but I prefer to use the class statically.
 **CreateElement()**
 Takes an object containing any information required to create a new element and returns that object.